 The Aberdeen Hindu Association is a trust set up by a group of dedicated volunteers in the North East of Scotland.
 It aims to promoting the Hindu religion, traditions and culture, together with supporting the Hindu community.

 Aberdeen Hindu Cultural Centre

-There is a growing and active Muslim community in Aberdeen and the International Office has good contact with some community leaders at the Mosque.
+There is a growing and active Muslim community in Aberdeen and the International Team has good contact with some community leaders at the Mosque.
 Facilities are made available for Muslim prayer at our prayer facility at Kaim Cottage in Garthdee.

 There is a small orthodox synagogue in Aberdeen with a very diverse and friendly congregation.
 It holds services and social events throughout the year.

 There is an active Quaker community in Aberdeen, with an average attendance of around 25 at the Meetings for Worship, about half from the city and half from the surrounding area.
 With a number of families attending, there is a wide age-range of children.
 The Meeting House itself was purpose built in 1903 and is of architectural interest.
 It is the only purpose-built Quaker Meeting House in Scotland that is still in use.